 Cases Not in the Commercial Court.
 The case management procedures in Rule 8.1(e) are available to any judge who finds those procedures beneficial, wholly or partially, in managing a commercial case that is not assigned to the commercial court, or that is pending in a county that has not established a commercial court.

-Experimental Rule 8.1.
+Rule 8.1.
 Assignment and Management of Commercial Cases [Redlines to sections (a)-(c) show comparisons with the corresponding sections of the rule appended to A.O.
 No. 2017-17.
 Redlines to sections (d)-(f) show comparisons with sections adopted by Order No. R-17-0010.
 Section (g) is new.]

 Application; Definitions.
-This rule applies in counties that have established specialized courts for commercial cases, which are referred to in this rule as “the commercial court.”
-The commercial court will hear “commercial cases” as defined in this Rule except as provided in Rule 8.1(d).
+This rule applies in counties that have established specialized programs for commercial cases, which are referred to in this rule as “the commercial court.”
+The commercial court will hear eligible “commercial cases” assigned to it in accordance with this rule.
+To be eligible for the commercial court, a commercial case must meet the requirements of Rule 8.1(b).

 A “commercial case” is one in which: